Best Mattresses for Heavy People

 - Space between the coils allows for easy ventilation and more airflow, allowing body heat to escape and making for a cooler sleeper.

-- Sagging tends to be an issue, especially for larger sleepers.
+- Sagging over time tends to be an issue, especially for larger sleepers.

 - The coils tend to create movement transfer.
 So if you sleep with a partner, you will probably notice each other’s movements more so than in other mattress types.

-A hybrid mattress uses the same coiled support system as an innerspring mattress for its foundation underneath a thick layer of memory or latex foam.
-On a hybrid mattress, this comfort layer will be at least two inches thick, differentiating it from an innerspring mattress.
+A hybrid mattress uses the same coil system as an innerspring mattress for its support core, but it adds a thick layer of memory foam, polyfoam, or latex.
 A hybrid combines the pressure relief and support of foam with the more traditional feel of an innerspring mattress.